The 5 Best Headshot Photographers in NYC — An Honest Guide from a Working Headshot Photographer

 2. Jess Osber Photography — Crown Heights, Brooklyn

 Best for: actors who want bold, editorial-leaning color work.
+Jess’s images are vivid and really stand out in the crowd.

 A former actor and director, Jess opened her studio in 2015.
 She shoots radiant, colorful, high-energy images out of a light-filled Crown Heights space.
 Her studio experiments constantly — custom backdrops made with local artists, evolving editing styles — so her look stays current.
 Packages by looks (2, 4, or 6) start around $675.
 She’s top notch.
-I really love her work.
+I really admire her work.

 3. Curtis & Cort Photography — Long Island City